BBB. Must include a science, psychology or sociology at grade B.

 Access to HE Diploma

 Pass with 60 credits overall.
 Health studies, nursing or science.
 At least 45 credits at level 3, with 24 credits at distinction and 21 credits at merit or above.

 GCSE (minimum grade C or grade 4)

 At least three GCSEs including maths, English language and science.
 Students with an Access diploma require maths and English.

 English language requirement

 IELTS 7.0 overall, with 7.0 in writing – NMC requirement.

 We accept a range of other qualifications but they must be equivalent to Level 3 and contain the appropriate amount of science content.
-The CACHE Diploma, for example, is not accepted as it does not fulfil the subject-specific science requirements.
+The CACHE Diploma, for example, is accepted but only if specific modules are taken which fulfil the science requirements.

 For this course which leads to registration with the Nursing and Midwifery Council (NMC) as a midwife, you must demonstrate the following: